Detailed Action

 Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to substitute the method of forming a DTI structure of Kim for the method of forming a DTI structure of Sze, since simple substitution of a method of forming a DTI structure for another is an appropriate rationale to support a rejection under 35 U.S.C.
 103. KSR International Co. v.
 Teleflex Inc., 550 U.S. 398, 82 USPQ2d 1385 (2007).

-Sze doesn’t teach forming an oxide layer over the bottom most surface of the substrate; forming a metal layer over the oxide layer; removing first portions of the oxide layer and first portions of the metal layer to form a grid structure comprising second portions of the oxide layer and second portions of the metal layer, wherein sidewalls of the grid structure align with sidewalls of the DTI structure; and forming a second dielectric layer over, different from the oxide layer and the metal layer, on a top surface, and the sidewalls, of the grid structure.
+Sze doesn’t teach forming an oxide layer over the bottommost surface of the substrate; forming a metal layer over the oxide layer; removing first portions of the oxide layer and first portions of the metal layer to form a grid structure comprising second portions of the oxide layer and second portions of the metal layer, wherein the second portions of the oxide layer and second portions of the metal layer are disposed over the DTI structure and laterally aligned with the DTI structure, and wherein the second portions of the oxide layer are between the bottommost surface of the substrate and the second portions of the metal layer; and forming a second dielectric layer over, different from the oxide layer and the metal layer, on a top surface, and sidewalls, of the grid structure.

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to combine the method of Sze to include the formation of a grid structure of Kim to prevent ESD bruising and reduce pixel crosstalk.
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to combine the method of Sze to include the formation of a grid structure of Lim to reduce or prevent crosstalk.

 Regarding Claim 20, Sze (fig. 16) teaches the method of claim 15, further comprising: forming a color filter ([0026], 106) over the second dielectric layer ([0027], 160).
 Sze doesn’t teach forming a micro-lens layer over the color filter layer.